nexus-Six/camelk-integration-workshop/README.md

 &#9744; change the `from('timer:tick?period=3000')` to `from('timer:tick?period=5000')` in the `helloworld.groovy` file \
 > The running integratino will reload itself first, a few seconds later you will see the hello world message printing out in the terminal every 5 seconds

+### 2. Chuck Norris Joke
+[This example](https://github.com/nexus-Six/camelk-integration-workshop/tree/master/02-kamelets-examples/chuck-norris-example) demonstrates how to create a simple Chuck Norris Kamelet source and how to integrate it with telegram.
+Our goal is to receive some funny jokes on our telegram

+> Note: if you haven't used telegram before, you can simply download the `Telegram` mobile app and create a new account there.
+Remember to create an unique username as well.

+We still need two things:
+1. A telegram bot
+2. Chat ID

+#### Create a telegram bot
+&#9744; Search for username @BotFather \
+&#9744; Start the chat (/start) \
+&#9744; Send /newbot to @BotFather \
+&#9744; Follow the instruction of @BotFather and create a name and username for the bot.
+&#9744; Once the bot is created, we will get a token to access the HTTP API, **keep the token secure and store it safely**.

+#### Get our Chat ID
+&#9744; Search for username @RawDataBot with name `Telegram Bot Raw` \
+&#9744; Start the chat (/start) \
+&#9744; You will receive a message from the @RawDataBot, store the `"id"` in the `"chat"` section somewhere safe.

+> Once we get the telegram bot token and the chat ID, remember to save it somewhere that you can find them.
+We will need them in the following examples.